 From the airport to the city centre Prague

-Public transport is obviously the cheapest solution (40 Kč).
+Public transport is obviously the most economical solution (40 Kč).
 The journey is quick and easy.
-At the exit of the arrivals terminal (1 and 2), bus 119 will take you from the airport to the new Nádraží Veleslavín metro station (approx. 15 minutes), where you can catch the metro (line A), which will take you quickly into the center (via the castle and Old Town Square).
+Exiting the arrivals terminal (1 and 2), bus 59 will take you from the airport to the new Nádraží Veleslavín metro station (approx. 15 minutes), where you'll catch the metro (line A), which will take you quickly into the center (via the castle and Old Town Square).
 Total journey time airport-center: approx. 45 minutes.
 The bus runs from 4.20 a.m. to 12.10 a.m., departing every 10 to 15 minutes.
 Tickets can be purchased at a ticket counter in the arrivals hall or at a vending machine near the bus stop (please note!
-Vending machines only accept coins, so make sure you have enough change).
-If you arrive at night, the 510 bus will take you to the Divoká Šárka streetcar station (departures every 30 minutes).
-From there, again at night, streetcar 51 will take you to the center of Prague.
+ATMs only accept international Visa cards, or Czech crowns in coins.
+So make sure you have enough change.

-There's also an intermediate solution with the CEDAZ minibuses, which leave every 30 minutes between 7.30 a.m. and 7 p.m. from Terminal 1 (exit F) or 2 (exit E) and stop on rue V Celnici, in the city center.
-The cost is 150 Kč for one person with luggage. (https://cedaz.czech-trade.fr).
+There's also an intermediate solution with the CEDAZ agency minibuses, which leave every 30 minutes between 7.30 a.m. and 7 p.m. from Terminal 1 (exit F) or 2 (exit E) and stop on rue V Celnici, in the city center.
+The fare is 150 Kč for one person with luggage (https://cedaz.czech-trade.fr).

 Arrival by train Prague

 Prague Central Station (hlavní nádraží) is a major national and European rail hub.
-You'll find fairly inexpensive tickets here for the whole of Europe, and very cheap ones for the various towns in the Czech Republic.
+You'll find fairly inexpensive tickets here for the whole of Europe, and very cheap ones for the various cities of the Czech Republic.
 Train travel is well worth it if you're not in a hurry and want to enjoy the beautiful Czech countryside.
 Rail fares are roughly comparable to bus fares.

 Given Prague's "central" location, the major capitals of Central and Eastern Europe are all very well served: Berlin (4 hours 40), Hamburg (7 hours 30), Moscow (30 hours), Budapest (6 hours 30), Vienna (4 hours 30), Warsaw (9 hours), Krakow (7 hours), Košice (9 hours), Budapest (7 to 9 hours).
 Transport in the Czech Republic and Slovakia is generally very inexpensive, making destinations such as Vienna, Bratislava and Budapest easily accessible.
 A high-speed tilting train, similar to our TGVs, runs between Prague and Ostrava.
 It also runs on the Berlin-Prague-Vienna route (Prague-Berlin in 4 hours 40 and Prague-Vienna in 5 hours 50).